 Every woman has this picture in their minds of the way their life is supposed to go.
 We imagine we will meet that perfect man.
 We imagine that we will get married in a beautiful wedding ceremony where everyone is happy for us and everyone gets along.
 We imagine that we will easily end up pregnant shortly thereafter and that pregnancy will be a glowy, magical time of bonding.
 Most of us imagine that the birth will be painful, but that it will all be worth it when we hold that perfect little bundle of joy and that we and our husband will spend months basking in the bliss of having turned our love into an eternal bond by creating new life together.
 We have that picture in our minds of cooking dinner as our husband plays catch with our son or daughter; having just come home from a rewarding job that gives him a sense of purpose and that pays enough money that we feel secure and free.
 We imagine being together with the man of our dreams forever, basking in the ambiance of love and family bliss.
 Well… this dream may turn into reality for 0.1 percent of the population of women on planet earth, but for the rest of us, we are dealt a huge reality punch.
 For the rest of us, life is way messier and way more raw; it turns out to be nothing like we expected it to be.

 None of us expect that we will end up getting crushed by our first love (the one we thought would be with us for the rest of our lives) only to spend the next ten years working our way through an endless chain of relationships that don’t ever quite work out.
-None of us expect that we will end up marrying the man who makes the most logical sense to marry only to elope because our parents and his parents hate each other and hate the idea of us getting married.
 None of us expect that we will spend more than a year in infertility clinics wondering why we can’t do the one thing that a woman is supposed to be able to do.
 None of us expect that we will be so morning sick, uncomfortable and frightened during pregnancy that we will rarely get out of bed.
 We don’t expect the fatigue and the weight gain and the stretch marks and the mood swings.
-None of us expect that our labor will be induced or that we will have a C-section and that no matter what we may have expected…labor is a thousand times more painful than we ever thought it could be.
-None of us expect to have the magic moment of delivery turn into a medical process that traumatizes us.
+None of us expect that our labor will be induced and that no matter what we may have expected…labor is a thousand times more painful than we ever thought it could be.
 None of us expect that having a newborn is scary.
-We don’t expect that we will end up with post partum depression and with no manual for how to take care of this tiny person while our nipples are cracked, we are exhausted and we are bleeding for over a month.
+We don’t expect that we will end up with no manual for how to take care of this tiny person while our nipples are cracked, we are exhausted and we are bleeding for over a month.
 None of us expect that we will no longer have time to bond with our husband because taking care of an infant is a full time job for more than one person.
 None of us expect that life will be so stressful that making dinner is a chore and that our job will pay just enough to get by and just enough to ensure that we will spend every day stressing out about not having enough money.
 None of us expect that our husband will be so stressed out as well that when he comes home from work, he won’t want to bond with us or play catch with our son or daughter… instead he will sit down in front of the television.
 None of us expect that the stress of life will come between us and that eventually, we will get a divorce.
 We do not expect that our family will eventually be broken, that we will be back on the dating market, this time with all kinds of awesomely unattractive baggage.
 The bottom line is, we all had our own dreams about what our future would look like and by now, we all have a collection of stories about how those dreams SO did not come true.

 This morning I was reminded about how much less than perfect my journey into motherhood was.
-And I will admit it outright… I feel very sorry for myself relative to the experience that I had bringing my son into this world.
-I am deathly envious of women who enjoyed their pregnancies and who felt like birth was a magical and transformative experience.
+I am envious of women who enjoyed their pregnancies and who felt like birth was a magical and transformative experience.
 More than anything, I am envious of the incredible bond that some men and women get to share when they “seal” themselves together by creating a new life.
 I didn’t get to feel this bond.
-I was one of those women who was too sick and too frightened and in too much pain to bond with Mark when we had a child together.
+I was one of those women who was too sick and too frightened and in too much pain to bond with my son's father when we had a child together.
 The entire experience was traumatizing.
-And so, in the name of open honesty, today is the day that I will come clean with my birth story.
+And so, in the name of open honesty, today is the day that I will tell you my 'birth story'.

-When Mark and I decided to have a child, I was ecstatic and desperate.
-I figured that it would happen immediately.
+When my son's father, Mark and I decided to have a child, I was ecstatic and desperate.
+I had figured that pregnancy would happen immediately.
 Well, it didn’t.
 We tried everything we possibly could before resorting to infertility treatments.
 When they tested Mark, it turned out that he could have populated half of China, so the problem wasn’t him…it was me.
 I cannot accurately describe how painful it is to experience infertility, the deep feeling of grief that strikes every single month when you start to bleed… again.
 I felt like a failure as a woman.
 Some days, I even felt like I wasn’t a woman.
 I felt like the abuse I suffered in childhood had taken everything from me, and now it was taking my future as well.
 I felt like I was letting Mark down.
 I would cry whenever I saw a woman who was pregnant or a woman carrying a child.
-It affected my relationship with Mark greatly.
-When you experience infertility, it starts to feel like maybe you aren’t meant to be together.
-Anyway, with the help of infertility treatments, I did end up conceiving a child.
+Long story short, with the help of infertility treatments, I did end up conceiving a child.
 I sat in the bathroom looking at the positive pregnancy test in total shock.
-I was so excited that I could hardly breathe.
 I woke up Mark to show him.
 He held me in bed for hours that morning.
 We could not believe our eyes.
 But the happiness stopped there.

 Because we had gone through infertility, and because of my gynecological history (due to the abuse), my pregnancy was considered a high-risk pregnancy.
 This meant that no midwife would agree to oversee my care.
 The insurance that most of them have to carry does not cover them for high-risk pregnancies.
 This was a major tragedy for me because I am a natural birth freak.
 Having been obsessed with obstetrics since I was four years old, one of my career plans was to become an obstetrician.
 When other kids were playing their Gameboys or Nintendo’s, I spent my time in high school studying textbook after textbook on birth.
 And I already knew that opting for a hospital delivery was a disaster waiting to happen.
 I thought I knew what I was up against.
 But it turned out to be much worse than I thought.
 I ended up finding a group of midwifes who could oversee a delivery in the hospital under the supervision of an obstetrician.
 It was a fair compromise.